Recently, I added this very early C. W. Tucker photo postcard to my Covina ephemera collection.

 But, just in case not, we are looking north on Hollenbeck Avenue from only a few feet north of its intersection with Badillo Street.

 And the year?
-Well, let's do some history detective sleuthing and see what we can come up with.
+Well, let's play history detective and see what we can come up with!

 First of all, Mr. Tucker opened his photographic studio in Covina in November, 1903,1 and the postcard message from "Aunt Sofie" to "Miss Mary" was dated September 26, 1908, so, obviously, the photo must have been taken sometime in between.
 However, I think we can narrow that range even further.

-If you look closely, you can see that the tracks in the dirt are basically identical to the ones in my postcard, which means the two photos were taken on exactly the same day, and probably only minutes apart.
+Note that the tracks in the dirt are basically identical to the ones in the postcard, so both photos were taken the same day and probably only minutes apart.

 Also, since it's doubtful that one of the very first things Mr. Tucker did after coming to Covina was to go around taking pictures of the local scenery, I think it's safe to say that the postcard photo dates to no earlier than 1904.
-And, since I know another picture in the 1907 booklet was taken precisely on October 11, 1906,4 I think the latest date we can logically assign to the postcard photo is also 1906.
-So, with 1904-1906 being the plausible range of possibles, I conclude that splitting the difference and saying the picture was taken c.1905 is about as accurate as we can get.
+And, since I know another picture in the 1907 booklet was taken precisely on October 11, 1906,4 I think the latest year we can logically assign to these photos is also 1906.
+So, with 1904-1906 being the plausible range of possibles, I conclude that splitting the difference and saying Tucker shot his pictures of Hollenbeck c.1905 is about as accurate a date as we can hope for.

 Now, what about the palms themselves?
 We don't have any specific documentation about who planted them or when—at least none that I know of—but can we maybe formulate an educated guess?
 Let's see!

-However, we can quickly eliminate Sr. Badilla as the palms' planter.
-Reason being, Hollenbeck Avenue itself didn't even exist yet when he lived here.
-The road was created during the Eaton survey of 1884,5 and Julián Badilla had already left the country a full five years prior to that.6
+However, we can quickly eliminate the Sres.
+Badilla as the palms' planters.
+Reason being, Hollenbeck Avenue itself didn't even exist yet when they came here; the road was created during the Eaton survey of 1884.5 Julián Badilla had already left the country a full five years prior to that,6 and Antonio Badilla—who stayed until 18867—did not own the property that was adjacent to the new road.5

-But there might be another possible candidate, too: James H. Adams, who bought the land in 1889 after Phillips was foreclosed upon.7 In 1905, the Adams family still owned both sides of Hollenbeck.8 So perhaps it was Mr. Adams who planted the palms?
+So that leaves Phillips as the father of the palms.
+But not so fast—there might be another possible suspect: James H. Adams, who bought the land after Phillips was foreclosed upon in 1889.8 In 1905, the Adams family still owned both sides of Hollenbeck.9 So perhaps it was Mr. Adams who planted the palms?

 I tend to favor the theory that it was Phillips, though.
-For me, what tips the balance is what I have circled in the aerial photo below:
+For me, what tips the balance are the palms I have circled in the photo below:

-Aerial view of the former residence of J. S. Phillips, June 10, 1954.
+Aerial view of the former residence of Covina founder J. S. Phillips, taken June 10, 1954.
 U.C.
 Santa Barbara Geospatial Collection.

-As you can see, it appears that the line of palms on the west side of Hollenbeck originally continued around the corner onto San Bernardino Road, in front of Phillips's manse.
-Somehow I don't think Adams would have gone to that additional trouble/expense.
-Seems reasonable that Phillips might have intended the sight of his grand house and palms alongside the main road from Los Angeles would attract the eye of passersby, and perhaps encourage them to peruse his then-new development.
-Thence turning south from San Bernardino Road onto Hollenbeck, a visitor would have beheld an impressive and stately "palm drive," which were all the rage in southern California in the 1880s and 1890s.9
+As indicated, there was another row of fan palms in front of Phillips's manse on San Bernardino Road.
+Seems reasonable that Covina's founder might have believed the sight of his grand house with palms lining the main road from Los Angeles would attract the interest of passersby, and perhaps encourage them to peruse his then-new development.
+Thence turning south from San Bernardino Road onto Hollenbeck, travelers would have beheld a neat little "palm drive:" a statement of status and high civilization that was all the rage in southern California in the 1880s and 1890s.10

-This scenario is speculation, of course, but I tend to think it's likely why the palms were planted where they were, and by whom.
+This scenario is speculation, of course, but I tend to think it's the most likely explanation of why the palms were planted where they were, and by whom.
+Whether or not we ever know their origin for certain, though, the Hollenbeck palms are indisputably among the last living survivors of Covina's pioneer days.

-Sofie Anderson married Walter B. Broadwell (1863-1926) in 1891.10 A prominent citizen of Covina, he was the founder and proprietor of the popular Broadwell's dry goods store on the east side of the 100 north block of Citrus Avenue.
+Sofia Anderson married Walter B. Broadwell (1863-1926) in 1891.11 A prominent citizen of Covina, he was the founder and proprietor of the popular Broadwell's dry goods store on the east side of the 100 north block of Citrus Avenue.

 Broadwell's in 1914.
 Photo courtesy California State Library.